chiahsien/ZenReader/docs/Spec.md

 2. User selects the content element they want to focus on
 3. The selected content appears in focus mode with the rest of the page dimmed
 4. User reads content without distractions
-5. User exits focus mode when finished
+5. User exits focus mode when finished using any of the available exit methods

 ### 3.2 Visual Design